aranzanarcia/Maternal_risk_model/README.md

 - Enhance the advice generation to cover a broader range of potential health scenarios.
 - Implement user authentication and data storage for personalized health tracking.

-### Contributions
-Contributions are welcome, however for personal reasons the code is not being displayed publicly in this repository, but I can happily share it with anyone who asks for it.

 ![Captura de pantalla (72)](https://github.com/aranzanarcia/Maternal_risk_model/assets/165634773/aa29b7cc-1b8d-46ca-b8b4-284967e6d829)
 ![Captura de pantalla (73)](https://github.com/aranzanarcia/Maternal_risk_model/assets/165634773/2131a4e4-e3eb-435f-b1fa-08385d2d3ac6)